Your Primary Contacts

 He received his BA in Political Science at Brigham Young University.
 He later earned his Master of Public Policy degree at the Harvard Kennedy School of Government and his MBA at the Harvard Graduate School of Business Administration.

 Luke Slaughterbeck is an FCS GROUP senior analyst with three years of experience in water and stormwater rate and fee development studies.
 He provides data analysis and spreadsheet modeling.
 He also specializes in cost allocation planning.

 When he is not in the office, he enjoys traveling and cheering on our local sports teams here in the Pacific Northwest.

 Luke received a BA in International Business from Washington State University’s Honors college.

-Matt is an FCS GROUP project consultant with expertise in financial and policy analysis for solid waste utilities including rate design, financial forecasting, program evaluation, strategic planning, and operations analysis.
-He has ten years of experience working in budget and solid waste management for the public sector, including roles with city and county governments.
+Matt is an FCS GROUP project manager with expertise in financial and policy analysis for solid waste utilities including rate design, financial forecasting, program evaluation, strategic planning, and operations analysis.
+He has eleven years of experience working in budget and solid waste management for the public sector, including roles with city and county governments.

 He enjoys working with government agencies to design financial policy choices that achieve community goals and are supported by robust analytics and operational feasibility.
 If you were ever to see him outside of the office, it would most likely be on a bicycle or hiking with his family.